Edinburgh-Genome-Foundry/saboteurs/pypi-readme.rst

 ==========

 Saboteurs is a Python library to detect bad elements (or *weakest links*) from success/failure data.
-It is used at the Edinburgh Genome Foundry to identify compromised samples of genetic parts, based on success statistics from genetic assemblies involving these parts.

-Saboteurs can also be used to design "test batches" which will allow to easily identify bad elements.
+It can also be used to design "test batches" which will allow to easily identify bad elements.

+We use it at the `Edinburgh Genome Foundry <http://genomefoundry.org/>`_ to identify defectuous genetic parts early:

+- When assembling large fragments of DNA, each with typically 5 to 25 parts, we observe that some assemblies have far fewer successes ("good clones") than some others.
+We use Saboteurs to identify possible parts which would be causing the damage.
+This would generally mean that the sample corresponding to these parts has been compromised.
+- Before launching a large batch of assemblies which reuse the same few parts, we use Saboteurs to design a smaller "test batch" of carefully selected assemblies to detect and identify possible bad parts.

 Infos
 -----